Skip to main content

 Course Title: Experience and Education: Students, Teachers, Institutions, and the Power of Learning

 Description: “Writing” is a process; one that includes a series of discrete yet always related tasks.
+These range from critical reading, close textual analysis, and/or research to composition and presentation.
 The goal of this course is to explore the writing process and practice these related tasks through a series of in-class and out-of-class activities.
 Our topic will be education in a broad sense.
-In addition to reflecting on your own educational journeys from kindergarten to college, we will analyze, from a cross-cultural perspective, a series of artworks, plays and films that deal directly with education, social change, and social mobility.
-The foundational text for the course will be John Dewey’s classic 1938 text on educational reform ""Experience and Education.""
-We will supplement Dewey’s text with other essays from the field of educational philosophy and sociology.
+In addition to reflecting on your own educational journeys from kindergarten to college, we will analyze, from a cross-cultural perspective, a series of “texts”—plays, films, essays, even lived experiences that deal directly with education, learning, social change, and mobility.
+The foundational text for the course will be John Dewey’s classic 1938 work on educational reform "Experience and Education."
+We will supplement Dewey’s text with other essays from educational philosophy and sociology.
 Some of the questions we will address will be: What is the relationship between education and schooling?
 What makes an experience educational?
-How can education be both oppressive and lead to liberation?
+How can education be both oppressive and liberatory?
 In addition to these questions, you will have an opportunity to pursue your own education-related interests.

 Divisional Affiliation: Arts & Humanities